thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-paper-profiler.md

   <illustrative_examples>
     <![CDATA[
-      {Are there illustrative examples or analogies in the reasoning that aid in understanding the answer?}
+      {Are there illustrative examples or analogies in the reasoning that aid in understanding the answer?
+Answer Yes or No}
     ]]>
   <explanation>
     <![CDATA[